aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addvideoframe/_index.md

 ## AddVideoFrame(float, float, float, float, string) {#addvideoframe_1}

-Adds a new video frame to the end of a collection.
+Creates a new video frame and adds it to the end of the shape collection.

 ```csharp
 public IVideoFrame AddVideoFrame(float x, float y, float width, float height, string fname)